 - Psoriasis increases risk for heart attack, heart disease and stroke, as well as diabetes, obesity and depression.

-- Psoriasis is the most common autoimmune disease in the country, affecting 7.5 million Americans.
+- Psoriasis is the most common immune-mediated disease in the country, affecting more than 8 million Americans.

 - 35% with moderate to severe psoriasis are untreated.
 1/3 of psoriasis patients and 90 percent of PsA patients report their disease is a large problem in everyday life.

 - 52% of patients are dissatisfied with current treatment.

 - High rate of undiagnosed psoriatic arthritis.
 Nearly one in four people withpsoriasis may have undiagnosed psoriatic arthritis